HenriqueSFernandes/Lets-Cook/README.md

 * #### Dish

 A dish is the main component of the app.
 It is described by its name, ingredients, calories and if it is available at the moment.
-Each Dish may belong to different diets.
+Each dish may belong to different diets.

 * #### Diet